 Coronation Viewpoint is a lookout located on Pacific Highway south of Osborne Road.
 This is a small level grassed area looking south with spaces for 10 cars.
 Seats and gardens are at this lookout.

 Stringy Bark Creek Reserve is bounded by Murray, Ralston and Nundah Streets, Karilla and Centennial Avenues.
-The park accessed in Murray Street is a shaded, grassed area with tall trees.
+Access from Murray Street is to a shaded, grassed area with tall trees.
 Here you will find children's play equipment, a tennis practice wall, a cricket practice wicket, BBQ facilities and picnic tables and benches.
-You can join the stringy Bark Creek bushwalks from the reserve.
 There is only street parking and no toilets are available.
+You can join numerous stringy Bark Creek bushwalks from the reserve.
+From Centennial Avenue, the trail starts narrow with a few technical sections but gradually opens up with an elevated boardwalk and a gentle rise as you approach the reserve.

 Blackman Park is located in Lloyd Rees Drive (off Wood Street) Lane Cove West.
 This is a large Park located beside the Lane Cove River consisting of sporting grounds, Picnic areas, large flat open space and river foreshore Bushwalks.
 There is ample parking for up to 80 cars.
 In the Picnic area at the far end of the park there are wood BBQs and picnic tables and a small picnic shelter.